Housing Assistance Payment (HAP)

 - You (and your household) must not engage in anti-social behaviour.

 If your landlord requires a deposit, you will have to pay this yourself – the local authority will not pay it for you.
-You may be able to get an “Exceptional Needs Payment” to help with paying the deposit from the Department of Social Protection.
+You may be able to get an “Exceptional Needs Payment” to help with paying the deposit from the Department of Employment Affairs and Social Protection.

 You will pay a weekly HAP rent contribution to the local authority, based on your household’s weekly income.
 You are obliged to notify the local authority of any changes in your income or household size immediately.